+This system is about 5-6 days from the Lesser Antilles.
 This system will need to be monitored heading into next week.

-Formation chance through 48 hrs...medium...60% Formation chance through 5 days...high...90%
+\Formation chance through 48 hrs...medium...60% \Formation chance through 5 days...high...90%

 Another tropical wave is forecast to emerge off the west coast of Africa this weekend.